The 2023 application round is now closed; the next round in 2024 will be provisionally announced by the end of this year.

 Grants are typically awarded in amounts of $10,000 or less.
-The maximum permitted request is $15,000.
+The maximum permitted request is $20,000.
 We therefore fund proposals that can make significant use of limited funds.
-Examples of such proposals include pilot studies, seed or partial funding for larger studies and researches whose total costs are limited.
+Examples of such proposals include pilot studies, seed or partial funding for larger studies and researchers whose total cost costs are limited.

 THE SMALL GRANTS PROGRAMME

 The Small Grant Programme is available only to IPA Candidates and IPA Members who are recent graduates (less than three years post-graduation).
-The Small Grant application is limited to 5 single-spaced pages, the usual award is limited to $2000 but awards of up to $5000 may be granted in unusual circumstance.
-These grants are intended primarily to help potential researchers in their development as investigators by supporting mentoring and research focused education
+The usual award is limited to $2000 but awards of up to $5000 may be granted in unusual circumstance.
+These grants are intended primarily to help potential researchers in their development as investigators by supporting mentoring and research focused education.

 THE AWARDS PROCESS

 Grants are awarded on a competitive basis.
-Available funds are distributed on the basis of the relative merit of the proposal as determined by their satisfaction of the Research Committee’s criteria with the strongest proposals funded first.
+Available funds are distributed based on the relative merit of the proposal as determined by their satisfaction of the IPA Research Grant Subcommittee’s criteria with the strongest proposals funded first.
 Unfortunately, this means that many worthwhile proposals cannot be funded and that some good proposals will not be funded because other proposals were regarded as stronger by the committee.

 THE REVIEW PROCESS